 "Half a mile.
 That's as good as I can do.
 I am stealing this stuff from leftover parts in the tool room, you know."

-He handed it back to her, giving her a patronizing glare."And you are building this tech why?
-You said yourself you're not a fighter."
+He handed it back to her, glaring mistrustfully."And you are building this tech why?
+You are no warrior."

 "For Goku.
 He...has plans to come here.
 To take care of some business."

 The uncomfortable silence settled around them again.
-The Prince looked at her with deadly intent.
+The Prince looked at her dangerously.
 "If he is coming to kill me, he won't leave alive."

 Bulma shook his head, looking at him tentatively.
 "He...has plans to restore balance to the universe.
 First the Saiyan Elites...and then the Colds."